MenuDocs/guides/guide/topics/webdev/fullguide.md

 ## Headings and Lists

 With the super basics done, We can start getting cool with our website.
 Just keep in mind, this website won't look especially amazing sadly, but later on we will clean this all up so it looks pretty. <br>
-Ok Headings, There are 6 types of headings heading 1-6, each of them are shown in [headings](/topics/webdev/reference.html#headings)
+Ok Headings, There are 6 types of headings heading 1-6, each of them are shown in [headings](/topics/webdev/reference.html#headings).
+Phase 1 Complete